Insulated Vinyl Siding

 • Impact:

-• Noise Reduction: Significantly lowers the penetration of external noises into the home.
+• Noise Reduction: Significantly lowers the penetration of external noises into the home, reducing outdoor noise by up to 45%.

 • Living Comfort: Ideal for homes in noisy environments (near highways, airports, etc.).